The risks of cannabis edibles to kids

 by Alexis Morrell

-Craft beers, cross stitching, Etsy homemades: modern consumers, especially those in the 18-35 demographic, have been buying artisan products; fueled by the desire for both a higher quality good and a more positive perception of what they believe to be lovingly crafted items.
-When McDonald’s and Dunkin Donuts are capitalizing on a hot new word, it would stand to reason that said word has already exploded in global markets.
-The word artisan has snuggled up to the booming marijuana industry as well; even Edible Arrangements has decided to dig their hands into the alluring and newly legal edibles market using the word artisan.
+In this generation, consumers – specifically those in the 18-35 demographic – have been buying artisan products; fueled by the desire for both a higher quality product and a positive perception of what they perceive as lovingly crafted goods.
+If McDonald’s and Dunkin Donuts are capitalizing on a hot new word, it stands to reason that said word has already exploded in global markets.
+Edible Arrangements has also decided to enter the alluring and newly legal edibles market using the word artisan.
 There is some concern over the legality of marketing legal edibles to teens and children, despite the green rush being tantalizing to up-and-coming companies.

 Edible Marketplace outshines Cannabis Industry

-The artisan market has been booming online, albeit competition has started to get stiff.
-According to this report by Arcview and BDS Analytics called “The Tasty Future of Cannabis Edibles”, the edible cannabis industry in the U.S. and Canada is expected to quadruple in the United States and Canada by 2022.
-The world’s largest brewery has decided to make a risky $100 million investment in THC-infused sparkling water.
-Similar investments have been made by alcohol beverage giant Constellation Brands into Canadian cannabis firm, Canopy Growth Corporation.
-Big businesses are already dipping their toes in the water and small online and brick-and-mortar craft sellers are starting to see their profits wane as the trend increases.
-Even so, small independent sellers are still making profits, as the cannabis tag on Etsy and several indie edible sites online can attest.
-Legalization does prove to be a thorn in the sides of sellers and buyers alike however as items can’t be shipped to non-legal states.
-According to Headset data analyst Cooper Ashley, edibles increased their market share from 10.65% in 2019 to 11.07% in 2020.
+The artisan market has been booming online, although competition has become more fierce.
+In a report by Arcview and BDS Analytics called “The Tasty Future of Cannabis Edibles“, the edible cannabis industry in the U.S. and Canada is expected to quadruple by 2022.
+One of the largest breweries in the world is investing $100 million in sparkling water infused with THC.
+Constellation Brands has made similar investments in Canadian cannabis firm Canopy Growth Corporation.
+Many businesses have already dipped their toes in the water, and small online and brick-and-mortar craft sellers will see their profits decline as the trend increases.
+However, many small independent sellers are still making money, as evidenced by the cannabis tag on Etsy and several indie edible sites online.
+However, legalization does prove to be a thorn on the side of both sellers and buyers since items cannot be shipped to non-legal states.
+According to Headset data analyst Cooper Ashley, edibles’ market share increased from 10.65% in 2019 to 11.07% in 2020.

 CBD Products in underage hands

-While it is illegal to directly market these products to minors, evidence has surfaced that under 18’s are finding ways to circumvent the law and are often exposed to edibles via social media.
-About 94% of the adolescent subjects in this survey reported seeing advertisements for marijuana and CBD products on sites like Facebook, Twitter and Instagram.
-The government has been trying to curtail marijuana advertisements that may appeal to minors, as well as restricting the sale of products that are shaped like fruit and animals have both been banned by the government.
-In addition, while there has been an influx of hysteria on the web over the supposed ease of ordering marijuana edibles online, the reality is much less worrying.
-It is more common than not for packages of THC or CBD infused edibles are intercepted and confiscated when shipped to states where they aren’t legal, or to recipients under 21, more often than not.
+Although it is illegal to directly market these products to minors, evidence has emerged that under 18’s are circumventing the law and are exposed to edibles via social media.
+In this survey, 94% of adolescent subjects reported seeing ads for marijuana and CBD products on social media sites like Facebook, Twitter, and Instagram.
+Cannabis advertisements aimed at minors and products shaped like fruit and animals have both been banned by the government.
+In addition, while there has been hysteria on the web over the ease with which marijuana edibles can be ordered online, the reality is much less worrying.
+It is more common than not for packages of THC or CBD-infused edibles to be intercepted and confiscated on their way to states where they are illegal, or to individuals who are underage.

 Effects of Edible Marijuana on Children